 Dr. Tyminski mentors students interested in Occupational Therapy Programs for Individuals Experiencing Homelessness.
 Students will have the opportunity to work within these populations through a partnership with Peter & Paul Community Services (PPCS) and St. Patrick’s Center (SPC).
-Both local agency’s missions’ are aimed at housing people who are homeless and diagnosed with mental illness by (1) removing barriers to housing, (2) empowering individuals and families to access resources, and (3) providing the necessary supports to ensure long-term housing stability.
-Dr. Tyminski and her previous students recently completed the creation of a new assessment targeted at understanding the unique occupational participation of individuals experiencing homeless.
+Both local missions are aimed at housing people who are homeless and diagnosed with mental illness by (1) removing barriers to housing, (2) empowering individuals and families to access resources, and (3) providing the necessary supports to ensure long-term housing stability.
+Dr. Tyminski and her previous students recently completed the creation of a new assessment targeted at understanding the unique occupational participation of individuals experiencing homelessness.
 The Activity Card Sort-Identifying Covert Use of Occupations (ACS: ICUO) can be used with clients to better understand the occupational participation of individuals during and after homelessness.
 Students should consider working with Dr. Tyminski if they are interested in working in the community with underserved populations or have an interest in program development and assessment psychometrics.

 General Description of Student Activities